D01-DayOne/dev-wallet/.github/assets/setup.md

 4. Enable `Developer Mode` in the top right corner
 5. Click `Load Unpacked` in the top left corner
 6. Select the unzipped folder
 7. Done!
-You should now see the Rivet extension in your browser
+You should now see the DW: DevWallet extension in your browser